genomecenter/runcer-necromancer/README.md

 ### SaveReads.py

 To simplify call to SaveReads we wrote SaveReads.py script.
-This script **must be launched from lane folder**.
+In order to work properly, this script **must be launched from lane folder**.
 It takes two positional arguments:
 - run_type - SE or PE mode
 - fq_file - path to non-demultiplexed fastq-file for lane (must be ungzipped)